marcelolp/sacak_la_implementation/README.md

 Combined options (eg. -doh) do not work, they have to separated by spaces

 To compile the source code using GNU make, run the following line inside the main project folder. \
 The binary files can then be found in the ...\bin folder.
+If there is no ...\bin folder it has to be created beforehand.

 	C:\...> make